marijnh/Eloquent-JavaScript/05_higher_order.md

 But it is harder to see what was being computed and how.
-And because intermediate results aren't represented as coherent values, it'd be a lot harder to extract something like `average` into a separate function.
+And because intermediate results aren't represented as coherent values, it'd be a lot more work to extract something like `average` into a separate function.

 {{index efficiency}}